A HEBREW HAMLET IN THE CATSKILLS

 Charles Fleischmann and the other very wealthy Jews who built large summer homes in the Fleischmann area in the 1880s and 90s came from Germany and nearby German-speaking areas, principally Bohemia and Austro-Hungary.
 Many of them arrived in the US between 1830 and 1880, during the first wave of European Jewish immigration.

 If they were doing so well in Europe, why did they leave for America?
 Because in Europe they were not considered full citizens.
 They could not be university professors or serve as military officers, for example.
 And worse they had great difficulties obtaining commercial licenses and even marriage licenses.
 In Germany a marriage license could cost them today’s equivalent of $40,000 dollars and often regulations would only grant one per each Jewish family, leaving many siblings in an untenable state.
 And the same for commercial licenses, many times only one per Jewish family was allowed.

 German Jews spread out across the United States, often beginning as peddlers, then as merchants, and then as financiers and political and intellectual leaders.
 They were amazingly successful.
-These included Mayer Lehman, a founder of the Lehman Brothers whose son Herbert replaced Franklin Roosevelt as Governor of NY and built a hunting lodge near Fleischmanns in Big Indian.
+These included Mayer Lehman, a founder of the Lehman Brothers whose son Herbert replaced Franklin Roosevelt as Governor of NY.

 Once severe anti-Semitic laws were passed in Russia and Romania around 1880, Russian and Romanian Jews started to reach our shores.
 By 1914 millions had arrived, and three-quarters of them settled in New York City and would eventually fuel business in all of the Catskills, including Fleischmanns.